northox/northox.github.io/_posts/2015-09-20-qubes-rumprun.md

 #### Rumprun unikernel
 The [Rump kernel](http://rumpkernel.org) project uses the second approach with their [Rumprun](http://repo.rumpkernel.org/rumprun) unikernel.
 It allows the use of unmodified [NetBSD's](https://netbsd.org) components of your choice and unmodified / real world software (POSIX).
 The project started as an implementation of the [anykernel](http://wiki.rumpkernel.org/Repo#the-big-picture) concept to provide [Rump kernels](https://en.wikipedia.org/wiki/Rump_kernel) but end up also creating a unikernel.
 The story of how they got there is [truly fascinating](https://blog.xenproject.org/2015/08/06/on-rump-kernels-and-the-rumprun-unikernel/).

-Very briefly, the goal of the anykernel is to provide the possibility to run unmodified kernel component almost anywhere in an environment called rump kernel.
-In other words, it is an architecture-agnostic approach to drivers.
+Very briefly, the goal of the anykernel is to provide the possibility to run unmodified [kernel components](/misc/rump-make_describe-2015-10.txt) almost anywhere in an environment called a rump kernel - an architecture-agnostic approach to drivers.
 Rump kernels can run in kernel/user space of POSIX operating systems (e.g. Linux, BSD, Windows via Cygwin).
 This is huge!
 At that point, to get to a unikernel they needed just a few more things; low-level code as described below and to put libc on top for the application to interact with:

 > I started looking at the Xen Mini-OS to figure out how to bootstrap a domU, and quickly realized that Mini-OS implements almost everything the rump kernel hypercall layer requires: a build infra, cooperative thread scheduling, physical memory allocation, simple interfaces to I/O devices such as block/net, and so forth.
 >- Source [[Xen-users] Antti Kantee ](http://lists.xenproject.org/archives/html/xen-users/2013-08/msg00152.html)